benroberts999/ampsci/doc/tutorial.md

 It's important to understand the meaning of the program output.
 The first part of the output just prints the version information for ampsci.
-This is imortant for reproducing old results, which may depend on the ampsci version.
+This is important for reproducing old results, which may depend on the ampsci version.

 Then, the entire set of input options is printed.
-This is useful, since it tells you explicitely which calculations were run, and is very useful for catching mistakes and reproducing old calculations.
+This is useful, since it tells you explicitly which calculations were run, and is very useful for catching mistakes and reproducing old calculations.
 Importantly, the format is exactly what is required on input, so to re-run the calculation, this can simply be copy+pasted into a new input file.

 ```text